OVERVIEW: The Carl & Marilynn Thoma Foundation’s grantmaking prioritizes the arts and cultural institutions, but also supports health and policy work.

 IP TAKE: The foundation keeps a low public profile, which limits information available on its grantmaking priorities and activities.

-FUNDING AREAS: erts & culture, education & youth, policy, health
+FUNDING AREAS: Arts and culture, education and youth, policy, health

 PROFILE: Founded in 1986, the Carl & Marilynn Thoma Foundation was established by Chicago private equity veteran Carl Thoma and his wife Marilynn.
 The Carl & Marilynn Thoma Foundation’s grantmaking includes support of arts and cultural institutions.